Graphs

 Predefined Graph

-command, while the content of a predefined graph is defined by the TEN app.
-Clients only need to specify the name of the predefined graph they want to start in the start_graph
+Predefined graphs are very similar to dynamic graphs.
+The content of a dynamic graph is included in the start_graph command, while the content of a predefined graph is defined by the TEN app.
+Clients only need to specify the name of the predefined graph they want to start in the start_graph command.

 Predefined graphs improve usability and protect information.
 They let clients use graphs without needing to know their detailed structure, either for simplicity or to restrict access to sensitive information.